 Extra effort in step 2 means less work at the end (around step 9) and a significantly smaller risk of failure.

-Coming up with new idea for a startup is great fun.
-But, some ideas are better than others, in the sense that they have a clear potential to generate revenue.
+Coming up with new idea for a side business is great fun.
+Some ideas are better than others, in the sense that they have a clear potential to generate revenue.

 In other words, who will need the product or service? and why will they use you?